Updated: Mar 4

-Fortunately, the Devineys had the forethought to preserve what little evidence they did have from the scene, including photographs that they believe show there were three ignition points in the trailer.
+Fortunately, the Devineys had the forethought to preserve the little evidence they had from the scene, including photographs showing three ignition points in the trailer.

 Three separate fires had been started in her trailer.
-One was started on a propane heater in what would later be classified as an amateur attempt make this location appear to be the source of the fire.
-A second fire was started in a bathroom and a third was started on Sheila herself in the kitchen by way of flammable fluids splashed around her and soaked into spare clothing packed tightly against her.
-Sheila was made into a human torch by persons intent on erasing all evidence of her existence.
+One was started on a propane heater in what would later be classified as an amateur attempt to make this location appear to be the source of the fire.
+A second fire was started in a bathroom, and a third was started on Sheila herself in the kitchen by flammable fluids splashed around her and soaked into spare clothing packed tightly against her.
+Sheila was made into a human torch by person’s intent on erasing all evidence of her existence.
 She was alive when the flames engulfed her.

-Just months after the fire marshal's office put out a report of the incident being an accident, the lab technicians at the Oklahoma State Bureau of Investigation found evidence that pointed the other way.
+Just months after the fire marshal's office reported the incident being an accident, the Oklahoma State Bureau of Investigation lab technicians found evidence that pointed the other way.
 The examination of cloth and carpet samples around Sheila's body from the scene had traces of intangible fluid.

 This opinion of an accidental house fire was ultimately amended nine months later when forensic findings from Sheila's immolated remains indicated the presence of accelerates on her body and in her lungs.

-Toluene is a clear, colorless liquid which becomes a vapor when exposed to air at room temperature.
-Toluene vapor has a sharp or sweet odor, which is a sign of exposure.
+Toluene is a clear, colorless liquid that becomes a vapor when exposed to air at room temperature.
+Toluene vapor has a sharp or sweet odor, a sign of exposure.
 Workers can be exposed to toluene by breathing it in, getting it on their skin, getting it splashed into their eyes, or swallowing it.
-These types of exposures may make workers sick immediately or cause effects over time.
+These exposures may make workers sick immediately or cause effects over time.
 Toluene exposures have been studied in nail salons and printing establishments, auto repair, and construction activities.
-Toluene is typically used in a mixture with other solvents and chemicals such as paint pigments.
-Products that may contain toluene-such as paint, metal cleaners and adhesives-are used in many industries and can be found in many workplaces.
-Gasoline and other fuels also contain toluene.
-Workers using toluene-containing paints, varnishes, shellac, nail polish, glues and adhesives, rust preventives or printing inks may be exposed to toluene.
-Toluene is also flammable, and its vapors can be ignited by flames, sparks or other ignition sources.
+Toluene is typically used in a mixture with other solvents and chemicals, such as paint pigments.
+Products that may contain toluene-such as paint, metal cleaners, and adhesives-are used in many industries and can be found in many workplaces.
+Gasoline and other fuels also include toluene.
+Workers using toluene-containing paints, varnishes, shellac, nail polish, glues and adhesives, rust preventives, or printing inks may be exposed to toluene.
+Toluene is also flammable, and flames, sparks, or other ignition sources can ignite its vapors.
 (OSHA)

 Benzene is a component of products derived from coal and petroleum and is found in gasoline and other fuels.
-Benzene is used in the manufacture of plastics, detergents, pesticides, and other chemicals.
-With exposures from less than five years to more than 30 years, individuals have developed, and died from, leukemia.
+Benzene is used to manufacture plastics, detergents, pesticides, and other chemicals.
+With exposures from less than five years to more than 30 years, individuals have developed and died from leukemia.
 Long-term exposure may affect bone marrow and blood production.
 Short-term exposure to high levels of benzene can cause drowsiness, dizziness, unconsciousness, and death.
 Benzene is highly flammable.
-The agent will be easily ignited by heat, sparks, or flames.
+Heat, sparks, or flames will easily ignite the agent.
 Fire will produce irritating, corrosive, and/or toxic gases.
 Benzene reacts violently with oxidants and halogens, causing a fire hazard.
 (OSHA, CDC)

 ABOVE: The original and the amended report of Investigator Joanne Sellers of the Oklahoma State Fire Marshal.
-Despite evidence that indicated an arson fatality, the report has multiple errors and indicates a different number of film rolls than previously mentioned.
+Despite evidence that indicated an arson fatality, the information has multiple errors.
+It indicates a different number of film rolls than previously mentioned.
 It also fails to mention the additional material removed from Sheila Deviney's trailer, including the front door and substantial portions of the charred carpet beneath her corpse.
 These materials were lost from SFM custody and never located.

 ABOVE: Toxicology reports taken from tissue samples during the autopsy indicated the presence of the chemicals toluene and benzene, two compounds commonly found in products such as canned ether or engine starting fluid.

-Also ABOVE: Sheila Deviney's amended death certificate indicating her death as homicide.
+Also ABOVE: Sheila Deviney's amended death certificate indicating her death as a homicide.

-Going over these reports with my medical experts, our theory is (for the amount of Toluene in her lungs, her carboxyhemoglobin at %18, which should have been closer to %80 or more to have died from the fire and was conscious the whole time) there is a major possibility that she was incapacitated by a chemical - probably paint thinner - over her mouth, making her inhale large amounts before she passed out.
+Going over these reports with my medical experts, our theory is (for the amount of Toluene in her lungs, her car oxyhemoglobin at %18, which should have been closer to %80 or more to have died from the fire, and she was conscious the whole time) there is a significant possibility that a chemical incapacitated her - probably paint thinner - over her mouth, making her inhale large amounts before she passed out.
 If this is true, paint thinner could have caused immediate issues like a reduced reparation rate, unconsciousness, and possible seizures.
-This would have been a perfect time to pile the clothes around her, douse them with accelerant and well as her, and light it on fire.
-She most likely would not have woke after this, causing her to burn alive, yet unconscious.
-Someone did, in fact, pack clothing around her and douse them.
-Her mother states the home was emasculate at the time because she had just helped her clean from top to bottom for head lice and everything was in it's place, especially the clothing.
+This would have been a perfect time to pile the clothes around her, douse them with accelerant as well as her, and light it on fire.
+She most likely would not have woken after this, causing her to burn alive, yet unconscious.
+Someone did, in fact, pack clothing around her and doused them.
+Her mother states the home was emasculated at the time because she had just helped her clean from top to bottom for head lice, and everything was in its place, especially the clothing.

-Jessica Evans, Deviney's friend since childhood, said she is convinced Deviney was murdered.
+Since childhood, Jessica Evans, Deviney's friend, said she is convinced Deviney was murdered.
 Evans, 31, of Dallas, said she bases her conclusion on conversations she had with Deviney days before the fire.

 "She told me she was being followed by a white car whenever she took the kids to school, Evans said.
 “She was scared.
 She never told me who she thought it was.
-I didn't think much about it at the time.
+I did not think much about it at the time.
 "I thought, Well, maybe it's a new neighbor who drives down that same road every morning' or something else.
-Now, I wish I would have taken it more seriously.
+Now, I wish I had taken it more seriously.

-Sheila's sister-in-law, Betty, had also stated that on the day of the fire, when she had called Tyson at his work to tell him about it, the receptionist had told him that he wasn’t there.
-But he had claimed to be at work to the fire marshals.
-Hendrix's foreman said he left work abruptly with an unidentified man around 8 a.m.
+Sheila's sister-in-law, Betty, had also stated that when she called Tyson at work on the day of the fire to tell him about it, the receptionist said he was not there.
+However, he had claimed to be at work to the fire marshals.
+Hendrix's supervisor said he left the job abruptly with an unidentified man around 8 a.m.
 The receptionist told Betty, "Well, he's not here."
 Tyson called her back.

 "He cussed at me for calling him and told me he already knew that (the trailer was on fire)," Betty said.
 "There is no way he could have known this was happening."